sentry-kubernetes/charts/README.md

 If Redis auth is disabled:
 > `helm upgrade -n <Sentry namespace> <Sentry Release> . --set postgresql.postgresqlPassword=<Postgresql Password>`

-Please also follow the steps for Major versio 3 to 4 migration
+Please also follow the steps for Major version 3 to 4 migration

 ## PostgresSQL